HarinarayananP/Air-polution-monitoring/README.md

 ## Getting started

-You can find the details of each section by clicking the image below.
+You can find the details of each section by clicking the image 🖼️ below 🔻 .

 [![Polmo Software](./docs/images/software-button.png)](./POLMO%20Sofware/)
 [![Polmo Hardware](./docs/images/hardware-button.png)](./POLMO%20Hardware/)